-There continues to be a bit of confusion by candidates as to what is meant by an evaluation and lessons learnt.
-There is clearly a relationship between these two - however, they are quite different.
+There continues to be a bit of confusion by candidates as to what is meant by an 'evaluation' and 'lessons learnt'.
+There is clearly a relationship between these two - however, they are subtly different.
 To illustrate this, consider when a project finishes.
 Good practice would be to write down all the things that went well, and all the things that could have been improved.
 The next activity would then be to decide which of these were the most important.
+This is what is meant by 'an evaluation'.